Sparrows bags crane operations and maintenance deal off Angola

 Sparrows Group, a provider of engineering and maintenance services to the oil and gas, renewables, industrial and mining sectors, has secured a long-term contract for offshore crane operations and maintenance in Angola with an undisclosed company.

-Sparrows informed on Wednesday that it has been awarded a three-year contract to provide crane operations and maintenance services offshore Luanda, Angola.
+Sparrows informed on Wednesday that it was awarded a three-year contract to provide crane operations and maintenance services offshore Luanda, Angola.

 Stewart Mitchell, Chief Executive Officer at Sparrows, remarked: “This contract win is testament to the dedication of our Africa team who have worked diligently to overcome complex travel restrictions due to the COVID-19 pandemic.
 We’re delighted to continue the excellent collaborative and trusted client relationship which has prospered over several years.”